 In a video call, both the size of faces on screens and the amount of eye contact is unnatural.

-In a normal meeting, participants would be looking at the speaker, taking notes or looking elsewhere.
+In an in-person meeting, participants would be looking at the speaker, taking notes or looking elsewhere.
 But in a Zoom call, everyone is looking at everyone else, all the time, even if you are not speaking.
 People feel like they have to make more emotional effort to appear interested.

-Depending on the size of your monitor, you may also be looking at participants’ faces at a size that can appear too large for comfort.
-In real life, our brain would interpret this as an intense situation that will lead to intimacy or conflict.
+Depending on the size of your monitor screen, you may also be looking at the faces of participants at a size that can appear too large for comfort.
+In real life, our brain interprets this as an intense situation that will lead to intimacy or conflict.